firaswehbe/2015_CDSI_RC_Challenge/Instructions.md

 ### Updates, FAQs, and Demo Code -- Pull Requests Welcome

-Watch this repository on GitHub for any updates (requires having a Github account).
+Watch this repository on GitHub for any updates.
+This requires having a Github account.

 Create an issue if you have a question.
-(Other watchers will receive notification).
+Other watchers will receive notification.

 I will make any fixes or add clarifications or demo code by creating a pull request so you get notifications when I do that.